localstack/docs/content/en/user-guide/aws/neptune/index.md

 ---
 title: "Neptune"
 linkTitle: "Neptune"
-categories: ["LocalStack Pro"]
 description: >
-  Get started with Amazon Neptune on LocalStack
+  Get started with Neptune on LocalStack
-aliases:
-  - /aws/neptune/
 ---

 ## Introduction

-The Neptune API provides a graph database to store nodes and edges.
-It allows to build and navigate relationships.
-General use cases include social networking, recommendations, or fraud detection.
-Neptune can be queried using Apache TinkerPop Gremlin queries.
+Neptune is a fully managed, highly available, and scalable graph database service offered by AWS.
+It is designed for storing and querying highly connected data for applications that require complex relationship modeling, such as social networks, recommendation engines, and fraud detection.
+Neptune supports popular graph query languages like Gremlin and SPARQL, making it compatible with a wide range of graph applications and tools.

-LocalStack supports Neptune via the Pro/Team offering, allowing you to use the Neptune APIs in your local environment.
+LocalStack supports Neptune via the Pro/Team offering, allowing you to use the Neptune APIs in your local environment  to support both property graph and RDF graph models.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_neptune/), which provides information on the extent of Neptune's integration with LocalStack.

 ## Getting started

 This guide is designed for users new to Neptune and assumes basic knowledge of the AWS CLI and our `awslocal` wrapper script.

+Start your LocalStack container using your preferred method.
+We will demonstrate the following with AWS CLI & Python:

+- Creating a Neptune cluster.
+- Starting a connection to the Neptune cluster.
+- Running a Python script to create nodes and edges and query the graph database.

+### Create a Neptune cluster

-For example, you can create a Neptune cluster like this:
+To create a Neptune cluster you can use the [`CreateDBCluster`](https://docs.aws.amazon.com/neptune/latest/APIReference/API_CreateDBCluster.html) API.
+Run the following command to create a Neptune cluster:

 {{< command >}}
 $ awslocal neptune create-db-cluster \